 After only five minutes the cheese on the grilled pizza is melting wonderfully:

 For all the other grilled pizzas I’ve done recently, I did them all over high heat.
 Why the two zone grilling for this one?
 Well, because the pulled pork was cold.
 All the other pizzas had toppings I cooked on the grill right before I grilled the pizza or smoked salmon and the prosciutto that only need to be warmed a little considering how thin those ingredients are.
-I wanted to make sure the pulled pork pizza was good and hot all the way through.
+Hence, I wanted to make sure the pulled pork pizza was good and hot all the way through.

 Toasting the crust on both sides really makes it crunchy, and the BBQ rub make it very reminiscent of BBQ potato chips.
 Well, BBQ potato chips topped with savory sweet Blues Hog BBQ sauce, buttery Provel cheese and succulent pulled pork from SugarFire.
 For a Grillin’ Fool such as myself, that’s about the most perfect grilled pizza I’ve ever have!